shikokuchuo/mirai/README.md

 未来 みらい mirai is Japanese for ‘future’.

-Simple and lightweight method for parallelism and concurrent code execution, local or distributed across the network, built on ‘nanonext’ and ‘NNG’ (Nanomsg Next Gen) technology.
+Simple and lightweight parallelism and concurrent code execution, local or distributed across the network, built on ‘nanonext’ and ‘NNG’ (Nanomsg Next Gen) technology.

 `mirai()` returns a ‘mirai’ object immediately.